2025:

 Watch for emails from our committee and visit this page regularly to get updates and information on actions you can take on important issues.

-and action-oriented presentation.
+for a very informative and action-oriented presentation.

-Slides and graphics used with her permission.
+Slides and graphics used with their permission.

 Other Resources for Taking Action